 When we were going to lunch one day, we drove in her car, which was parked in our office building parking garage.
 I told her I had to park in a paid lot several blocks away since it cost so much to park in the building’s garage.

 She said that the ad agency was paying for her parking.
 She had negotiated that when she was hired.
 I was kicking myself for not having thought through the salary negotiation process more.
-I definitely learned my lesson!
+I learned my lesson!

 Do Your Research

 There is no substitute for preparation before a salary negotiation.
 A small number of people might get lucky and stumble through the interview and job offer successfully.
-But, most of us really need to do the background investigation to survive a salary negotiation.
+But, most of us need to do the background investigation to survive a salary negotiation.

 According to several sources (U.S. Census, Bureau of Labor Statistics, PayScale, etc.), men do out-pace women in job pay for similar roles, organizations, experience, and background.